vip32/xtricate.build/readme.markdown

 * run `psake.cmd taskname(s)` from the `.\build` folder with the appropriate task(s).

 ### demonstration
-`.\src\demo*` contains a buildable and deployable .net 4 solution using these xtricate.build extensions
+`.\src\demo*` contains a buildable and deployable .net 4 solution using these xtricate.build extensions.

     .\build
 		\assets						[demo project assets like certificates]